Skip to content

 Plan Design Basics

-As an independent brokerage, Diversified Insurance Brokers compares multiple travel medical solutions for foreign nationals.
-We align benefits with your visa type and destination, right-size limits for higher-cost regions (like the United States), and clarify exclusions before you buy—so you avoid surprises at claim time and travel with confidence.
-Are you a US Citizen travelling abroad?
-Be sure to get covered with International Travel Health Insurance.
+As an independent brokerage, Diversified Insurance Brokers compares multiple travel medical solutions for foreign nationals and visitors to the United States.
+We align benefits with your destination, right-size limits for higher-cost regions like the U.S., and clarify exclusions before you buy—so you avoid surprises at claim time and travel with confidence.
+If you are a U.S. citizen traveling abroad instead, you will want a plan designed for that direction of travel.
+Be sure to review emergency travel medical insurance for U.S. citizens so the policy structure matches your situation.

 What You’ll Need to Get Started

-Tip: Purchase coverage before your departure and carry your ID card and assistance numbers with your passport.
-If a medical event occurs, contact the assistance team immediately to coordinate care and benefits.
+Tip: Purchase coverage before your departure when possible, carry your ID card and assistance numbers with your passport, and contact the assistance team immediately when a medical event occurs so they can coordinate care and confirm next steps.

 Ready to enroll?